TheArchitect2000/Blockchain-based-IoT-Server/README.md

 sudo git clone https://github.com/FidesInnova/iot-server.git
 ```

+- Continue with Step B if you want to install a new node, or Step C if you want to restore your node from a previous backup.

-# Step B. Prepare the app
+# Step B. Configure a New Node
 ## B.1.
 Generate two JWT secret keys
 - Generate an access secret key (256-bit / 32-byte)
 ```